Our Clergy

 Click here to email Todd.

 Robert Gauthier joined the Vestry in 2023, and he seeks to increase St. Peter’s Outreach network, involvement, and partnerships.
 He is the Executive Director of the Campolo Center for Ministry of Eastern University and Palmer Theological Seminary.
 He has lived in or near Phoenixville since 2009 and is proud dad to Ella, a Phoenixville Area HS senior headed to Colby Sawyer College (New London, NH) for the fall 2023 semester.
-At St. Peter’s, Robert been involved in Gardening, spiritual seeking with The Order of the Daughters of the King, and will be involved with Stewardship that leverages his professional fundraising experience.
+At St. Peter’s, Robert has been involved in Gardening, spiritual seeking with The Order of the Daughters of the King, as an usher and is involved with Stewardship that leverages his professional fundraising experience.

 Robert loves cooking, reading, arts and culture, and the freshwater lakes, mountains, and maple syrup of New Hampshire, where he grew up and visits as often as possible.
 He is grateful for the “family” of St. Peter’s and humbly honored to serve the church and community through the Vestry.